-•Cover Letter indicating research experience in Spatial Humanities and/or digital scholarship
+•Cover letter indicating research experience in Spatial Humanities and/or digital scholarship

-•Names and contact emails of two faculty members and/or employers who would be willing to provide recommendation letters upon request
+•Two page CV + names and contact emails of two faculty members and/or employers who would be willing to provide recommendation letters upon request

 Contact: Adriana Chiaramonti (firstname.lastname@example.org)